What to Expect on Sunday Morning

 Parking is available along both sides of William and Clergy streets on Sunday.
 Three spaces are available along the church laneway, off Sydenham Street for anyone with an accessible parking permit with accessible entry to the sanctuary from the laneway entrance.

-You may also enter the sanctuary from the front door on Sydenham Street or the main entrance on William Street.
+You may also enter the sanctuary from the main entrance on William Street.
 The latter has a ramp with barrier-free access to the sanctuary.

 Everyone is welcome.